Skip to primary navigation Skip to content Skip to footer

 • A modern and futuristic design with interactive exhibits and digital photo booths (photos are included in the price of admission)

-Space Needle Cons:
+Space Needle Observatory Cons:

 • The most expensive observation deck, with tickets starting from $35 per person – current hours and pricing